giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 ## BPMN to AIML.
-Draw a dialogue flow in BPMN for use in AIML chatbots.
+Draw a dialogue flow using BPMN for use in AIML chatbots.

 Chatbots are computer programs where a human being talks to the program using natural language.
 There are several technologies associated with the construction of chatterbots, one that stands out is AIML.